beyond9thousand/meta/guides/getting-started.md

 ---
 icon: rocket
+tags: [tutorial]
 order: 100
 ---

 !!!warning
-Before continuing, please skim over the topics presented on this page.
-These will serve as pre-requisites !!!
+Concepts discussed on this page will serve as pre-requisites for utilizing various tools mentioned on this blog.
+Please do not skip.
+!!!

-### Converting code blocks
+### :icon-code-square: Converting code blocks

 You will come across several places on this website with scrambled looking text.
 These are typically URL(s) that have been converted to **base64** to avoid direct linkage for security reasons